nus-cs2103/website-base/admin/tp-pe-fragment.md

 * **Join the Zoom waiting room ==15-30 minutes before the start time==.** Admitting you to the Zoom session can take some time.
 * **In case of Zoom outage**, we'll fall back on MS Teams (MST).{% if cs2103 %} Make sure you have MST running and have joined the [MST Team for the class]({{ url_ms_teams_class }}).{% elseif cs2113 %} Make sure you have MST running; proctoring will be done via individual tutorial MST teams that we have been using.{% endif %}
 * **Recording the screen is not required.**
-* **You are allowed to use head/ear phones.**
+* **You are allowed to use head/ear phones.** But no talking allowed (unless you are talking to the invigilator) -- so, no talking/singing to your self as this can be mistaken for a rule violation.
 * **==Only one screen== is allowed.** If you want to use the secondary monitor, you should switch off the primary monitor.
-The screen being used should be fully visible in the Zoom camera view.
+The screen being used should be fully visible in the Zoom camera view.<br>
+  If using a second device for Zoom proctoring, the screen of that device should only be used for Zoom.
 * **Do not use the public chat channel to ask questions** from the prof. If you do, you might accidentally reveal which team you are testing.
 * **Do not use more than one CATcher instance** at the same time.
 Our grading scripts will red-flag you if you use multiple CATcher instances in parallel.
 * **Use MS Teams (not Zoom) private messages to communicate with the prof.**{% if cs2103%} Zoom sessions are invigilated by tutors, not the prof.{% endif %}